Classes offered at various grade levels may require a prerequisite. Refer to the course catalog for detailed information.

 Weight 1.2 Credit 0.5/semester

-Prerequisite recommendation: The student must have completed either combination of Art Level 2 Drawing or Painting and Art Level 3 Advanced Drawing and Painting with a minimum “B” average.
+Prerequisite recommendation: The student must have completed either a combination of Art Level 2 Drawing,

-This course is designed to prepare serious art students to develop strategies to further their education in the field of Art and/or to prepare the student to enter the workforce.
-Attention and stress are placed upon advance development in personal techniques.
+This course is designed to prepare art students to develop strategies to further their education in the field of Art and to continue creating works after taking level 2 and level 3 art classes.
+Attention is placed upon advance development in personal techniques and personal growth.
 Experimentation with new concepts and media is encouraged.
-Importance is placed on personal and professional growth.
 Students will create works of art based on their own choice of mediums, styles and size.
 Required artwork will need to be completed both in- and out-of-the classroom.

 AR330 INDEPENDENT STUDY 3-D (Grades 11-12)